Fix 1: Run the Windows Update Troubleshooter

 Step 3: Click the Run button next to Windows Update.

 A common reason your Windows 10 or Windows 11 PC may keep installing the same update is if the previous installation failed to complete.
-To check for this possibility, you need to review the update history of your Windows PC.
+To check for this possibility, review the update history of your Windows PC.
 Here’s how to do that.

 Step 1: Press the Windows + I keyboard shortcut to open the Settings app.
 Switch to the Windows Update tab and click on Update history.